 Have you ever been karting?
 If you have, you’ll have some idea of what a Mini Clubman feels like to drive.
 It really does change direction with speed that a cartoon character would find impressive, and it gives you a great idea of what’s going on through the steering.

-The 1.5-litre petrol engine in the Cooper model is sparkly and you can make the most of its revvy nature by using the quick-shifting 6-speed manual gearbox.
+The 1.5-litre petrol engine in the Cooper model is sparkly and you can make the most of its revvy nature by using the quick-shifting six-speed manual gearbox.

 If you like your driving enjoyment to have a side helping of economy, the 2.0-litre Cooper D version is strong and doesn’t drink much in the way of diesel.
-If, like Maverick and Goose, you feel the need, the need for speed, there’s a rapid Cooper S model or the full-on firecracker JCW version that will cover the 0-60mph dash quickly.
+If you like a bit more punch, the rapid Cooper S model or the full-on firecracker JCW version that will cover the 0-60mph dash quickly.

 Have you ever been karting?